jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

    `cf push "${CF_APP}" -n mysaap`

-The Deployer Stage Configuration might look like this example:
+The Deploy Stage Configuration might look like this example:

 ![Configuring the Deployer][9]